 Our compensation committee consists of Mr. D. Katzman, Mr. S. Katzman, and Mr. Wallman, with Mr. D. Katzman serving as chair.
+Mr. Wallman is the only member of our compensation committee determined to be independent under applicable SEC and NASDAQ rules.
 The compensation committee is responsible for, among other things:

-- reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the board of directors), determining and approving our Chief Executive Officer's compensation level based on such evaluation; - reviewing and approving, or making recommendations to the board of directors with respect to, the compensation of our other executive officers, including incentive-compensation and equity-based plan compensation; - evaluating and recommending to the board of directors the compensation of our directors; - reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure to the extent required by SEC rules; - preparing the compensation committee report to the extent required by the SEC to be included in our annual Proxy Statement; and - overseeing and administrating our equity and compensation plans.
+- reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the board of directors), determining and approving our Chief Executive Officer's compensation level based on such evaluation; - reviewing and approving, or making recommendations to the board of directors with respect to, the compensation of our other executive officers, including incentive-compensation and equity-based plan compensation; - evaluating and recommending to the board of directors the compensation of our directors; - reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure to the extent required by SEC rules; - preparing the compensation committee report to the extent required by the SEC to be included in our annual Proxy Statement; and - overseeing and administering our equity and compensation plans.

 The compensation committee consults with the Chief Executive Officer in reviewing compensation for other executive officers at least annually, in reviewing and making recommendations to the Board regarding annual and long-term incentive compensation plans for executive officers and others the Committee deems appropriate, and granting awards under our equity incentive plans.
 In addition, the compensation committee may delegate its power and authority as it deems appropriate and in accordance with applicable laws, regulations and listing standards.
-The compensation committee has delegated to the Chief Executive Officer, the Chief Operating Officer and the Chief People Officer limited authority (with respect to executives who are not "officers" of the Company under Rule 16a-1(f) promulgated under the Exchange Act) to grant long-term incentive awards under our 2019 Omnibus Incentive Plan in connection with the hiring and promotion of such executives, within the limits prescribed by the committee.
+The compensation committee has delegated to the Chief Executive Officer, the Chief Operating Officer and the Chief People & Diversity Officer limited authority (with respect to executives who are not "officers" of the Company under Rule 16a-1(f) promulgated under the Exchange Act) to grant long-term incentive awards under our 2019 Omnibus Incentive Plan in connection with hiring team members or rewarding team members for exceptional performance, within the limits prescribed by the committee.
 The exercise of this delegated authority is reported periodically to the compensation committee.